michaelolheiser/UCSD_SIO_Undergrad_Research/README.md

-tl;dr: Undergraduate research at the Scripps Institution of Oceanography in La Jolla, CA during the Summer of 2013 Under the supervision of Dr. Joel Norris' Climate research group, I compared cloud cover trends of 6 different climate models using Matlab.
+tl;dr: Undergraduate research at the Scripps Institution of Oceanography in La Jolla, CA during the Summer of 2013.
+Under the supervision of Dr. Joel Norris' Climate research group, I compared cloud cover trends of 6 different climate models using Matlab.
 This research was presented in a poster session at the 2014 American Geophysical Union Fall Conference.
-The rest of this ReadMe is the formatted poster text.
+The rest of this README is the formatted poster text.

 # Is a Low Cloud Signal in Response to CO₂ Forcing Observable?